 What if you have sponsored my event in the past?

-There is no limit to the number of times that you can apply or receive grants, however events that have been funded numerous times may be advised to apply under the Sponsorship stream..
+There is no limit to the number of times that you can apply or receive grants, however events that have been funded numerous times may be advised to apply under the Sponsorship stream.

 Who makes the final decision?